leynos/nixie/README.md

 `--concurrency` controls how many diagrams are processed in parallel (defaults to the number of CPU cores or `4` if this cannot be determined).
-Paths can be files or directories, and directory traversal honours `.gitignore`.
-If no files are provided, nixie searches the current working directory for Markdown files using the same ignore rules.
+Paths can be files or directories.
+If no files are provided, nixie searches the current working directory for Markdown files, excluding paths matched by `.gitignore` in that directory.

+Only the `.gitignore` file in the working directory is used; nested `.gitignore` files are ignored.

 `--verbose` sets the `nixie.cli` logger to `INFO`, logging the exact `mermaid-cli` command for each diagram.